martinkr/postcss-mediaquery-writer/README.md

 ```

 ## Options
-- banner: add a custom banner to the generated files
+- _banner_: add a custom banner to the generated files
-- descriptive: make the mediaquery part of the filename
+- _descriptive_: make the mediaquery part of the filename
-- to: specify the youtput directory / filename
+- _to_: specify the youtput directory / filename

 ## Usage